rhythmagency/rhythmagency.github.io/README.md

 Rhythm Developers
 =================
 Feel free to edit files in the master branch directly via the GitHub web interface.
-They will immediately be reflected on the site.
+They will immediately be reflected on the site (well, there may be a delay of a few seconds).

 Wish List
 =========